 Strategic planning is a business process that many companies employ to identify their critical success targets that set the course for future growth and profits.

 schedules and day-to-day

-No. 3: Point-of-Use Supply Chain Management
+3: Point-of-Use Supply Chain Management

-will never achieve their lean manufacturing-operations excellence expectations as
+will never achieve best-in-class manufacturing expectations as

 long as business leaders continue to talk about value-added supplier